 Opal & Tourmaline have become the staple birthstones of October.
 Opal and Tourmaline are both some of the most beautiful and untraditional of all gemstones.
 Traditionally represented as pink, the tourmaline can come in many colors of the rainbow.
-Even seen with 3 colors in one stone, known as tri-colored.
-So october birthstone jewelry is the best gift option ever.
+Even seen with 3 colors in one stone, it is known as tri-colored watermelon tourmaline.
+October sure has the most exciting birthone options in jewelry designs.

-The color you see varies with the sizes of the spheres.
+The Color of Opal you see varies with the sizes of the spheres.
 Spheres that are approximately 0.1 micron (one ten-millionth of a meter) in diameter produce violet.
 Spheres about 0.2 microns in size produce red.
 Sizes in between produce the remaining rainbow colors.